 - Apply to and be admitted to an eligible Indiana college, university or proprietary school as a high school senior.

-- Submit the Free Application for Federal Student Aid (FAFSA) by the March 10 deadline during your senior year of high school.
+- Submit the Free Application for Federal Student Aid (FAFSA) by the March 10 deadline during your senior year of high school and every year thereafter until you graduate from college.
 You can request a FAFSA to be mailed to you or you can complete the FAFSA online at Fafsa.ed.gov.

 - Fix any errors on your FAFSA by the May 15 deadline.